-I couldn’t have been happier with how they turned out.
 They are super easy to make and pair wonderfully with almost any meal you decide to serve your Dad this Father’s Day.
-If you are already planning on barbecuing then all you have to do is throw the brown butter bread on the grill and then top them off as you please.
+If you are already planning on barbecuing then all you have to do is throw the brown butter bread on the grill and then top them as you please.

-For some reason making brown butter seems intimidating for most, but it’s really not difficult at all!
-I really mean it, it’s super easy, once you do it you’ll wonder why you haven’t done it before.
+Making brown butter can seem intimidating, but it’s really not difficult at all!
+It’s actually super easy.
+Once you do it you’ll wonder why you haven’t done it before.
 Brown butter transforms the most basic dish into a world of explosive, rich, nutty flavours.
 It’s like a secret ingredient waiting to enhance your dish!
-And that’s exactly why I wanted to use brown butter on these crostini, my dad loves butter, and when it’s brown butter it’s about 10x amplified.
+And that’s exactly why I wanted to use brown butter on these crostini.

 Brown Butter Crostini